wesleytian/wesleytian.com/posts/startup.md

 <a name="reasonnotto"></a>
 ### One reason not to join a startup

-You don't believe in the company (you/the team/the product/the mission) enough to think it'll be an outlier.
+Don't join a startup if you don't believe in the company (you/the team/the product/the mission) enough to think it'll be an outlier.

-*As Steve Jobs said best, "the people who are crazy enough to think that they can change the world, are the ones who do."*

 **Successful entrepreneurs don't sit around on their asses analyzing their probability of success and expected financial return.
 If they all thought like this, then Y Combinator wouldn't exist.
 Silicon Valley wouldn't exist.
 Why start a company if you think you're going to fail?
 Only when you genuinely believe you can change the world will the world conspire to make it happen.
-And this is why I think optimists will always rule the world.**
+As Steve Jobs said best, *"the people who are crazy enough to think that they can change the world, are the ones who do."* And this is why I think optimists will always rule the world.**

 Do you believe in your founder(s)/the team/the mission/yourself enough to join the startup?
 Do you think you're joining the next [_insert big tech company name here_]?